harness/developer-hub/release-notes/feature-flags.md

 * The EventSource library was updated to version 2.1.3.
 (FFM-7198)
 * On streaming errors, the error was not included in the `retrying` event payload.
 This fix adds the error to the payload.
 (FFM-7198)
-* Checks were added to see if errors are retryable, and if not, the SDK stops retrying.
+* Checks were added to see if errors are eligible for retries, and if not, the SDK stops retrying.
 (FFM-7198)
 * The SDK now logs each retry.
 This ensures the most recent error is logged if errors change during retries.
 (FFM-7198)